 The 2014 season saw the Chambers brothers return to the lightweight four where, alongside Mark Aldred and Chris Bartley, they won a hard-fought silver at the European Championships.
 Bronze medals followed at the World Cups in Aiguebelette and Lucerne before another third-placed finish was secured in a competitive World Championships final in Amsterdam.

 London 2012 Olympiad: 2009-2012

-Chambers raced in the four throughout 2012 alongside brother Richard, Chris Bartley and Rob Williams.
+Richard was joined by his brother, Peter, in the four for 2012 along with Chris and Rob.
 They won silver in Belgrade and bronze in Lucerne before finishing the World Cup series with gold in Munich.
-An extremely close Olympic final at Eton Dorney saw the GB four finish just two-tenths of a second behind South Africa but they held off Denmark to secure silver.
+An extremely close Olympic final at Eton Dorney saw the GB four finish just two-tenths of a second behind South Africa but hold off Denmark to secure silver.